Maps

 // Overriding one of the existing key-value pairslet replaced1 = fizz.replace(7, null); // the entry under key 7 is now deletedreplaced1; // true

-// Trying to replace the value in a non-existing key-value pair will do nothinglet replaced2 = fizz.replace(8, null); // no key 8, so nothing was alteredreplaced2; // false
+// Trying to replace the value of a non-existing key does nothinglet replaced2 = fizz.replace(8, null); // no key 8, so nothing was alteredreplaced2; // false

 Replace and get old value, .replaceGet()